Incoming Ohio State students could see fee increases under new proposal

 The steady spike in cost of attendance for international students comes amid a period of growth in their presence on campus.
 Since the fall of 2011, the number of international students has grown from 5,558 to 6,446 in Autumn 2016, according to university data.
 Last year, international students made up 7.96 percent of the student population at the Columbus campus, according to an Undergraduate Student Government report.

-University officials pointed to a freeze in Ohio State’s tuition the last five years for existing students as the primary reason behind these increases, and said the new four-year price guarantee would make up for the initial spike.
+University officials pointed to a freeze in Ohio State’s tuition the last two years as the primary reason behind these increases, and said the new four-year price guarantee would make up for the initial spike.

 In a prepared statement, University President Michael Drake said the program provides predictability for the future while Ohio State’s increased focus on need-based aid protects opportunity.